-the French ask "Who is she?"
-If he said that Mrs. Elizabeth R. Tilton "thrust her love on him unsought,"\ the Rev. Henry Ward Beecher thereby indicated how much there is in him of the "old Adam." who remarked to the "Lord God," interviewing him after he had indulged in the "forbidden fruit," "The woman whom thou gavest to be with me, she gave me of the tree, and I did eat."
-The insanity plea put forward in courts of law by aggrieved "husbands" who, as in the Sickles and McFarland case, murder men that are attracted to their "wives," also affirms, in a round-about way, the supposed inability of a man to control himself when under the spell of woman's enchantment.
+Though man may "propose," and woman "accept," a notion inhabits the average male head that the irresistibly attractive force of woman's nature makes her responsible "who is for any mutual wrong-doing.
+Thinking woman at the bottom of all mischief, when a male culprit is brought SHE?" into court, the French ask "Who is she?"
+In saying that Mrs. Elizabeth R. Tilton "thrust her love on him unsought," the Rev. Henry Ward Beecher thereby indicates how much there is in him of the "old Adam," who said to the "Lord God," interviewing him after he had indulged in the "forbidden fruit," "The woman whom thou gavest to be with me, she gave me of the tree, and I did eat."
+The insanity plea put forward in courts of law by aggrieved "husbands" who, as in the Sickles and McFarland cases, murder men that are attracted to their "wives," also affirms, in a round-about way, the supposed inability of a man to control himself when under the spell of woman's enchantment.
 Contrary to the old law which regarded the husband and wife as one, and the husband that one, when the twain sin, she is held responsible, and he is excused on the ground that he was over-persuaded, and too weak to withstand her wishes.
 From the Garden of Eden to Plymouth Church, skulking has been the pet method of man to escape from the consequences of sexual indiscretion.
-Beecher's confessions and "letters of contrition," with his later denials, sadly illustrate the pathetic penitence, the sniveling cowardice, and brazen-faced falsity with which "great men" endeavor to appease, cajole, and defy equivocal public opinion.† The harsh judgments pronounced on women which abound in the literature of all ages, are equalled only by the evidences of ludicrous puerility which men display when confronted with their sexual "deeds done in the body."
-The tragic anarchy which now distracts social life originates first in the "legal" denial of the right of people to manage their own sexual affairs; and secondly in the supposed exemption from moral responsibility of either man or woman in Love.
+Beecher's confessions and "letters of contrition," with his later denials, sadly illustrate the pathetic penitence, the sniveling cowardice, and brazen-faced falsity with which "great men" endeavor to appease, cajole, and defy equivocal public opinion.
+The harsh judgments pronounced on women, which abound in the literature tof all ages, are equalled only by the evidences of ludicrous puerility which men display when confronted with their sexual "deeds done in the The tragic anarchy which now distracts social life originates first in the legal denial of the right of people to manage their own sexual affairs; and secondly in the supposed exemption from moral responsibility of either man or woman in love.

-The facts of married and single life, one would suppose, are sufficiently startling to convince all serious-minded people of
+The facts of married and single life, one would suppose, are sufficiently startling to convince all serious-minded people of the imperative need of investigation; especially of the duty of young men and women to give religiously serious attention to the momentous issues of sexual science.